rchanou/rchanou.github.io/cost-based-management.md

 This function is based on a classic programming joke by OG computer scientist Nathaniel Borenstein:
 > It should be noted that no ethically-trained software engineer would ever consent to write a DestroyBaghdad procedure.
 Basic professional ethics would instead require him to write a DestroyCity procedure, to which Baghdad could be given as a parameter.

 To add a layer to the joke, isn't it a bit funny that no mainstream language has any capability to formalize the distinction between a lowly `Printf` and this?
 Even functional languages that claim to do something like this, seem to use it as an excuse for academic navel-gazing, and don't really give a sh!t about the actual distinguishable effects of these procedures.
+Well, maybe you should.

 ## In Summary…